YoannPa/BiocompR/README.md

 ## Tutorial
 ### How to run an EVA (EigenVector Analysis)

+An eigenvector analysis is very similar to a PCA (Principal Component Analysis) except the principal components here are eigenvectors.
+Its main advantage is that it only relies on a correlation test and is, consequently super fast to run, faster than a PCA.
+It returns 3 types of results:
+* a list of eigenvector plots,
+* a table showing the correlation values between eigenvectors and selected variables,
+* a table showing the score of your data for each eigenvector.

 For this tutorial we need the package **mixOmics** that can be installed from [**Biocondutor**](https://www.bioconductor.org/packages/release/bioc/html/mixOmics.html).

 Once installed, load **mixOmics**: